ralsina/croupier/README.md

 If we create a `index.txt` file with some text in it and run this program, it will print it's running `task1` and `task2` and produce `fileA` with that same text in upper case, and `fileB` with the text in lowercase.

-The second time we run it, it will *only* run `task2`, because `fileA` now contains different text compared to the 1st time (when it didn't exist)

-The third time we run it, it will *do nothing* because all tasks dependencies are unchanged.
+The second time we run it, it will *do nothing* because all tasks dependencies are unchanged.

 If we modify `index.txt` or `fileA` then one or both will tasks will run, as needed.